dewi-alliance/hotspot-manufacturers/template.md

 ## Product Information (required)
 * What is this product's model name?
 * Is this is Light Hotspot?
 Y/N (Due to the time required for the HIP19 process, new applications should be for Light Hotspots only)
-* Is this model for indoor, outdoor, or either?
-(If there are two models, list them separately)
+* Is this model for indoor, outdoor, or both?
+(If there are two different models for indoor and outdoor, list them separately)
 * Provide a brief description of the product:
 * What is your approximate price point?
 * What is your expected production and delivery timeline?